Banker walks free from insider trading charge after deleting WhatsApp

 In choosing its targets, the FCA has to be very careful, said Neil Swift, a white collar-crime lawyer at Peters and Peters.
 The agency needs more than the simple fact of deletion to bring a case, he said.

-“There will be other cases where it’s not so clear cut, but having chosen this particular case to pursue, it does leave them with a little bit of egg on their face for failing to get a conviction," Swift said.
+“There will be other cases where it’s not so clear cut, but having chosen this particular case to pursue, it does leave them with a little bit of egg on their face," Swift said.